BrandonPacewic/BrandonPacewic/README.md

 I'm obsessed with making everything look and feel professional.

-I take great pride in the structure and formatting of my code.

 I love teaching and learning.
 I get excited about everything involving technology.

 He / Him